The Adventures of the Walker Bunch PART ONE: Wyoming

 I wanted to stay in Saratoga and graduate with my classmates.
 We’d been together since fourth grade.
 It was natural for me to want that.
 I argued that David Edington had lived in a little trailer alone since his folks moved to Jeff-City located in north central Wyoming.
 I further argued that Dave made good grades and was the states greatest ever wrestling champion.
 I thought that I was winning this debate.

 I argued that the schools in Arizona were huge by comparison and that I was in the top twenty in my class at PVHS.
 My little sister piped up and said, “…but there are only twenty one in your class!”
 I said, “OK, then I’m in the top twenty one!”

 I wasn’t the best student.
 Never was.
 Gene Smith, was the high school math teacher.
 He thought I was too dumb to learn and always put me down.
 Perhaps he knew what would ultimately challenge me.
 It did and, educationally, things would be vastly different in Arizona.
 I went from being in the top twenty in my class in Saratoga to the bottom three hundred and seventy something in my Scottsdale High School graduating class.

 Then Jerry Donelan presented his argument.
-Jerry Donelan had been staying with his aunt and going to school at the university in Tempe, AZ.
+Jerry Donelan had been staying with his aunt and going to school at Arizona State in Tempe, AZ.
 Likely, my father put him up to it, but Jerry convinced me that moving to Arizona would be the best thing for me regardless of my desire to stay in Saratoga.
 One word did it.
 Airplanes!

 Off to Arizona with the Walker Bunch and an entirely new adventure.
 Gene Smith would have been amazed at my academic transformation.